jr180180/mobile_text_alerts/README.md

 client.delete_member_via_email(email)
 ```

+### Todos

+- Expand on the usage examples above
+    - *If you don't see what you're looking for above, please browse the files in the `lib/actions` directory as each method is well documented.*
+- Add actions for the following API endpoints:
+    - lulacash
+    - send_2fa
+    - check_2fa

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.